Definition of Terms

 A drawing which shows the boundaries of a parcel of land, the topography, important landscape elements that impact design, and the placement of all existing and proposed improvements, including buildings, road and driveways, storm and sanitary sewer lines, and utility connections.
-See a sample Site Plan.
+View a sample Site Plan (PDF).

 The Township may have a copy of an existing site plan of your property on file and you may request a copy by contacting the “Planning and Zoning Department”.
 Be sure to include your address in your request.
 The Township cannot attest to the accuracy of any site plan and it is your responsibility to verify and provide an adequate and accurate site plan.
 In some cases, the Township may not have a site plan on file for your property.

 A special exception, although permissible within certain zoning districts provided certain standards are met, requires a closer examination by the Zoning Hearing Board.
 These types of uses typically have a greater impact on the community and therefore necessitate the need for additional safeguards.
 Special exception uses are close kin of the conditional use with the difference being the approving body.

 Subdivision is the division or re-division of a lot, tract, or parcel of land by any means into two or more lots, tracts, parcels or other division of land including changes to existing lot lines.
 Any of these measures would require formal submission of a subdivision plan.

 The subdivision and land development ordinance establishes rules, regulations and standards for the development and subdivision of land development and subdivision of land.
 Refer to the Subdivision and Land Development Ordinance for more detailed information or contact the Planning and Zoning Department.